compbiozurich/UZH-BIO392/course-results/2020/Caroline-Karch/report_day3_UNIX.md

 |:---|:---|:---|:---|
 |FASTA| >VIT_201s0011g0352530\n AAAAAAAAAATTTTTTTTTGGGGGGGGCCCCCCCCC|BED3| chr7    127471196  127472363\n chr7    127472363  127473530|

-The advantage of BAM files is that they refere to a reference genome, they do not list the whole sequence.
+The advantage of BED files is that they refere to a reference genome, they do not list the whole sequence.
 Therefore the storage they need is much smaller compared to sequence storing files.
+Additionally you don't look at the entire genome, you can just look up the sequence you are interested in given by the coordinates of BED.

 ### Which QC values are tracked during a bioinformatic variant calling NGS workflow? (from sequencing to variant calling)?
 - not finished